gittuf/gittuf/docs/specification.md

 delegation structure vary from repository to repository as each will have its own constraints.

-A typical TUF delegation connects two TUF Targets role.
+A typical TUF delegation connects two TUF Targets roles.
 In the delegations graph where each node is a Targets role, delegations are the edges connecting them.
 The delegations graph is traversed when verifying some target until the leaf node is encountered, after which the target's entry is compared against the